microsoft/terminal/doc/specs/Keyboard-Selection.md

 In all three cases, the selection will be cleared.

+If `copyOnSelect` is enabled, `ESC` is interpreted as "cancelling" the selection, so nothing is copied.
+Whereas the other two operations count as "completing" the selection, and copying the content to the clipboard.

 NOTE - Related to #3884:
     If the user has chosen to have selections persist after a copy operation, the selection created by Mark Mode is treated no differently than one created with the mouse.
 The selection will persist after a copy operation.
+However, if the user exits Mark Mode in any of the other situations, the selection is cleared.